LimZiJia/tp/docs/DeveloperGuide.md

 #### How it is implemented
 We assume clients who do not have `HousekeepingDetails` do not want to be disturbed by the housekeeping company.
 Therefore, the client list should be first filtered by `Client.hasHousekeepingDetais()` then sorted by `HousekeepingDetails`.
-We will also not show clients who have their predicted next housekeeping date that is after the current date.
+As this is meant to be a notification for the client or sales lead for the admin, we not show clients who have their predicted next housekeeping date that is after the current date.
+We will show clients who have their predicted next housekeeping that is today or before today to account for calls that the admin might have missed.

 To do the sorting, the `Client` class now implements `Comparable<Client>` interface, and the `compareTo()` method is overridden to compare the `HousekeepingDetails` of two clients.